Chocolate biscotti is the perfect pick-me-up with your coffee. It’s easy to make and has plenty of chocolate flavor!

 Can you freeze chocolate biscotti?
 Yes, biscotti freezes well.
 Place biscotti in an airtight container or freezer bag with parchment paper between layers.
 Freeze for up to 3 months.
 Defrost in the refrigerator before bringing to room temperature.

 Biscotti is a versatile recipe and lends itself well to flavor.
 Start by making my classic biscotti and add a drizzle of icing on top.
 If you’d like more flavor, try my personal favorite, almond biscotti.
 It has toasted almonds in the dough!
 A popular recipe around the holidays is my gingerbread biscotti dipped in white chocolate.
+You can even mix in crushed cookies and make Oreo biscotti!

 Chocolate biscotti is enjoyed by many and makes an excellent gift because it stays fresh for so long!
 It’s best eaten when dipped in coffee or espresso, which complements the chocolate flavor beautifully.
-If you enjoyed this recipe, be sure to leave a review below and share on social media by tagging @ifyougiveablondeakitchen.

 - 1 ½ cup (187 g) all purpose flour